yfralam/yfralam.github.io/content/posts/anomalies/CP-anomalies.md

 [^6]: There is very good motivation for the right handed neutrinos.
 Among them, neutrinos have a mass.
 Additionally, it has been shown that there is an anomaly in a discrete subgroup of B-L which can be removed by the inclusion of the right handed fermions.

 [^7]: One needs to be a bit careful about these statements.
 The pin- structure and the necessity that there must be an even number of fermions makes selecting the representations of the gauge group subtle.
-Nevertheless, for the standard model which can be embedded in Spin(10), there should be no anomaly.
-SU(5) is more subtle.
+Getting *just* the standard model out is a bit subtle but can be done.